ag-sanjjeev/laravel-notes/docs/8x/topics/routing.md

 ### &#10022; Route Definition:

 Routes are located at routes directory.
-Where it has web.php, api.php and so on.
+Where it has `web.php`, `api.php` and so on.
 That defines routes for different interfaces such as web and api correspondingly.

-- routes/web.php file defines routes for web interface.
+- `routes/web.php` file defines routes for web interface.
 These routes are assigned with web middleware group, which provides features like session state management and CSRF protection.
-- routes/api.php file defines routes for api interface.
+- `routes/api.php` file defines routes for api interface.
 These routes are stateless and assigned the api middleware group.

 These route files automatically loaded by App\Providers\RouteServiceProvider.

-Laravel namespace standard for web.php Route file:
+Laravel namespace standard for `web.php` Route file:

 ```php
 use Illuminate\Support\Facades\Route;